 The agency maintains a cybersecurity resources webpage that provides credit unions with important information about protecting themselves and their members from cyber threats.

-During Cybersecurity Awareness Month, the NCUA will share tips on Facebook (opens new window) and Twitter (opens new window) about online security, recognizing and preventing identity theft, and what consumers can do if they fall victim to a cybercrime.
+During Cybersecurity Awareness Month, the NCUA will share tips on Facebook (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and Twitter (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) about online security, recognizing and preventing identity theft, and what consumers can do if they fall victim to a cybercrime.
 The NCUA provides consumers with information on staying safe in the Be Smart Online (opens new window) section of MyCreditUnion.gov (opens new window).

 National Cybersecurity Awareness Month is a collaborative effort by government, non-profit, and industry stakeholders to ensure Americans have the necessary information to help them stay more secure online.
-The NCUA has joined the U.S. Department of Homeland Security’s efforts with the National Cyber Security Alliance’s Stay Safe Online initiative (opens new window) to raise awareness and encourage vigilance.
+The NCUA has joined the U.S. Department of Homeland Security’s efforts with the National Cyber Security Alliance’s Stay Safe Online initiative (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to raise awareness and encourage vigilance.